 A travel advance should be limited to what can be reasonably estimated to be the traveler’s expected business travel expenses.

 Please note: Advance requests should not be less than $75 or exceed funding limitations imposed by the traveler’s department.
-Advance amounts exceeding $400 do require a 10 day notice to allow for processing.
+Travel advances exceeding $400 are acceptable but Accounts Payable does require a 10-day notice to allow for processing through the NYS Treasury.

 Advances will be issued by Accounts Payable approximately three days before the date of travel unless otherwise noted on Advance Form.
 Advance repayment is accomplished through the voucher reimbursement process, however the Advance recipient (i.e., the traveler) is fully liable for repayment of any and all advance amounts which are not reimbursable via travel voucher.